deseti/MonadFlow/README.md

 ## 🎯 Overview

 MonadFlow is an immersive **3D-first discovery platform** and AI-powered recommendation engine built for the Monad mainnet ecosystem.
-The landing page features a stunning interactive 3D network visualization where you can explore 100+ dApps in real-time.
+The landing page features a stunning interactive 3D network visualization where you can explore **300+ dApps** in real-time.
 Experience the magic of Web3 discovery like never before!

 **Built for:** Mission 9: Squad Up Challenge